-A fir cone slice 00mm with a great fossil lineage discovered in Argentina, previously Patagonia, from the prehistoric supercontinent of Pangea.
-The fir cone displays attractive and colourful minerals, some in the form of quartz.
+A Fossil Fir Cone Slice 83mm with a great fossil lineage discovered in Argentina, previously Patagonia, from the prehistoric supercontinent of Pangea.
+The fir cone displays attractive and variegated colour minerals, some in the form of quartz.
 The fossil fir cones of this origin of Patagonia are of the genus Araucaria.
 The specimen featured here is an interesting example of a female seeded fir cone, displaying familiar attributes exceedingly well.

 The interesting process of per-mineralisation is one of water carrying minerals of the surrounding earth is forced through the soft tissues of the once living fir cone.
 In a reaction which affects the fir cone at a molecular level, the cone is petrified, the cone absorbs the minerals which grow to what we see today, quartz in the form of Jasper.